Strike a better deal

 Speak with one of our switching specialists Mon-Fri 8am-8pm and Sat 10am-2pm

 We offer a wide range of fixed rate options ranging from 12 months to 10 years.
 You can even choose a combination of fixed and variable rates – a Twin interest rate – where you fix a portion of your mortgage and put the rest on a variable rate.
-Ask us about the rate options available to you or find out more about our mortgage interest rates here.
+Have a look at our range of competitive fixed and variable rates.

 APRC calculations are based on the cost per month on a €100,000 mortgage over 20 years.
 APRC includes €150 valuation fee and mortgage charge of €175 paid to the Property Registration Authority.